SideFx/wxTranslator/README.md

 - The people who created and maintain [wxWidgets](https://wxwidgets.org/)
 - Microsoft Copilot, which was an indispensable help during my very first delve into wxWidgets

+### Updates
+2025-11-13:
+Added presets for Windows arm64 and msys2 clangarm64 toolchain to CMakePresets.json.
+Obviously there's no reliable method to detect the processor architecture in CMake at the moment.
+Tried a quirky workaround using [PROCESSOR_IDENTIFIER], which works at least on my machines.